Kenton-Tang-HK/sudoku/README.md

 # Solving Sudoku with Functional Programming (Haskell)

-1. Implemented a Sudoku solver with a backtracking algorithm
+1. Developed a sudoku solver using functional programming
-2. Used Conjunction Normal Form-Satisfiable approach to solve Sudoku
+2. Implemented Conjunction Normal Form-Satisfiable (CNF) approach by a backtracking algorithm
-3. Improved efficiency by DPLL algorithm
+3. Improved computational efficiency by the Davis-Putnam-Logemann-Loveland (DPLL) algorithm